-Beerwah, a rural town of about 1600 people, is on the North Coast railway line, 70 km north of central Brisbane.
+Beerwah, a rural town on the North Coast railway line, is 70 km north of central Brisbane.
 It is named after Mount Beerwah (556m), the tallest of several volcanic plugs comprising the Glass House Mountains.
 The mount is in a national park (245 ha), eight km south-west of the town.
 The name is believed to be that of the Aboriginal mother in a legend told about various peaks comprising the Glass House Mountains.
 Mount Tibrogargan signifies the legendary father.

 Beerwah is situated on Coochin Creek, one of several streams that flow from the Glass House Mountains into the Pumicestone Channel.
 European settlement began around where Peachester Road crosses the creek.
 The Coochin Creek School (1888), the nearby church (1916-57) and the Coochin Creek Hotel, on Old Gympie Road, in the direction of Mt Coochin, were the main features.
 The North Coast railway (1890) shifted the focus of settlement eastwards where there were a sawmill (1901) and a hotel (1914, replaced by a super market).
 Motoring along the Bruce Highway (Glass House Mountains Road) confirmed the change.